Bible Prophecy in Chronology series (post #26)

 I’m mentioning all of this because I want you to better understand what the current heaven is really like.
 The best way to envision it is to think of it as the “real deal” version of Israel’s Old Testament temple.
 That temple – and the tabernacle that served the same purpose before it – was meant to serve as an earthly model of heaven’s sanctuary.
 That’s why God told Moses to build everything about the tabernacle “according to the pattern which was shown you on the mountain (Sinai)” (Exodus 26:40).
 The earthly tabernacle, and later on the temple, served as “the copy and shadow of the heavenly things” (Hebrews 8:5).

-But John says this heaven is destined to pass away, and a new heaven is destined to be ushered in.
+But John tells us that this heaven is destined to pass away, and that a new heaven is destined to be ushered in.
 Not only that, but the earth that exists now – even the high-grade version of it that will be on display in Christ’s millennial reign – is destined to give way to a new earth.
 This statement from John is so astounding that we might try to explain it away if it wasn’t for all the other passages that speak of the same event.
 Consider the following (all from the N.K.J.V.):